ruchikaJagotta/juice-shop/README.md

 ```bash
   npx playwright show-report
 ```
-The application will be available at `http://localhost:9323/`
+Report will be available at `http://localhost:9323/`

-Other reporters could be configured with playwright reporter like `allure`.
+Other reporters could be configured with playwright reporter like `allure` for enhanced reporting and trends.